 - care within a preventive, health promoting philosophy

 - history taking and preparation of patients for oral health therapy care

 - autonomous examination, diagnosis and treatment planning for patients of all ages

 - intra and extra oral radiography and radiological interpretation and diagnosis

 - preventive care for patients of all ages

 - orthodontic procedures within scope of OHT practice

-- dental therapy care for all children, adolescents and young people up to age 26
+- restorative care (full dental therapy scope) for all children, adolescents and adults of all ages

-- dental hygiene care for people of all ages
+- periodontal care (full dental hygiene scope) for people of all ages

 - vital tooth bleaching and mouthguard construction